Canadian Auto Care Industry Conference

 Air Canada

-Book online at www.aircanada.com and enter promotion code RBE44BK1 to receive a 10 per cent discount on eligible fares*.
-The travel period begins March 11, 2025, and ends March 27, 2025. *5 per cent discounts will apply to standard fares, 10 per cent flex fares and up for North American travel.
+Book online at www.aircanada.com and enter promotion code VU24ZRM1 to receive a 10 percent discount on eligible fares*.
+The travel period begins Monday, March 2, 2026, and ends Friday, March 20, 2026. *Five per cent discounts will apply to standard fares, 10 per cent flex fares and up for North American travel.

 WestJet